 In the fall of 2010, a group of Groton business people formed the Groton Board of Trade to build a network of businesses, farms, and business-minded individuals within the town.

 Now known as the Groton Business Association (GBA), we encourage all business owners, even in surrounding towns, to become part of this organization to energize the local economy.

 The GBA is a group of storefront businesses, farmers/agricultural business owners, corporations, home-based businesses, individuals, and organizations that want to work together to foster the relationship between local businesses and Groton residents.

 The primary goal of the GBA is to foster business and agricultural growth that enhances both the cultural and economic qualities of life in the Town of Groton.
-The GBA plays an active role in developing Groton, expanding the tax base, creating local jobs.
+The GBA plays an active role in developing Groton, expanding the tax base, and creating local jobs.

 The GBA is dedicated to promoting economic progress for its members and advocating for a positive business environment within the Town of Groton.

 - Increased Business – One of the principles upon which the GBA is founded is the idea that people do business with others that they know and trust.
 “Networking” is a very valuable and effective way of doing business in a small-town environment.